 In their constituency, MPs often hold a 'surgery' in their office, where local people can come along to discuss any matters that concern them.
 MPs also attend functions, visit schools and businesses and generally try to meet as many people as possible.
 This gives MPs further insight and context into issues they may discuss when they return to Westminster.

 There are 650 MPs in the UK and three represent Brighton & Hove, one in each of the three constituencies: Brighton Kemptown, Brighton Pavilion and Hove.
-The three constituencies are held by two Conservative and one Green MP.
+The three constituencies are held by one Conservative, one Green and one Labour MP.